jaycech3n/math/_notes/syntax-in-model-in-syntax.md

 $
 {% endtex %}
 and observe that definitional eta is needed for this to be an isomorphism in $\Syn$.
+{% endproof %}

+The purpose of this discussion is not to get bogged down in metatheoretic minutiae about syntax, but rather to gain an understanding of the *internal language* approach, such that one may switch back and forth between the internal syntax and the external categorical/model-theoretic point of view when performing constructions in type theory.

 [1]: http://nlab-pages.s3.us-east-2.amazonaws.com/nlab/show/categorical%20model%20of%20dependent%20types#StandInForSyntax